axe-api/docs/docs/learn/documentation.md

 There are many best practices out there to be implemented as you can see.
 Creating well-designed API documentation requires a lot of time and energy.
 But **we don't have that time and energy**.
 That's why we've built the Axe API framework.

-Since Axe API already analyzes all of your models, routes, validations, etc, it is able to create your API documentation automatically in a common format.
-We call it auto-create documentation.
+Since Axe API already **_analyzes_** all of your models, routes, validations, etc, it is able to create your API documentation automatically in a common format.
+We call it **auto-create documentation**.

 You can see the following link a full-working example of the documentation that has been created by Axe API automatically.